5 Key Insights: The Special Challenge of Digital Marketing for Small Law Firms

 Insight #4: Keep On Generating Valuable Content

-Digital marketing depends a large part on activity, which means ever-changing content on your website.
+Digital marketing depends on a large part on activity, which means ever-changing content on your website.
 Accordingly, you need to carve out some time to have great content on your site.
 That typically means writing strong articles in your area of expertise.

 To make that goal manageable, create a schedule to consistently add new content.
 Whether it is a new article once per week, or once per month, make that schedule and to your best to stick to it.